LiquidX-Studio/How-we-code/EngineeringHandbook.md

 > *Ring 0* --> *Ring 1* --> *Ring 2* --> *Ring 3*

-# Continuous Integration (CI) and Continuous Delivery (CD)
+# 6. Continuous Integration (CI) and Continuous Delivery (CD)
-Our repositories are integrated with the build and deployment pipelines of [CircleCI](https://circleci.com/).
+Our repositories are integrated with the build and deployment pipelines of the [CircleCI](https://circleci.com/) app.

 ## CI
 When a pull request is merged to the main, it triggers the build in our CI/CD tool.
 The build will fail if even a single unit test fails.